lsst-sqre/gafaelfawr/docs/configuration.rst

 Vault secrets
 =============

-The standard Helm chart for Gafaelfawr (described below) assumes that you will use `Vault`_ to store secrets and `Vault Secrets Operator`_ to materialize those secrets in Kubernetes.
+Gafaelfawr uses secrets stored in `Vault`_ and uses `Vault Secrets Operator`_ to materialize those secrets in Kubernetes.
-If you are using it, create a Vault secret with the following keys:
+The Phalanx installer expects a Vault secret named ``gafaelfawr`` in the relevant Science Platform environment containing the following keys:

 ``bootstrap-token``
     A Gafaelfawr token created with ``gafaelfawr generate-token``.